leegengyu/vulnhub-box-walkthrough/lazysysadmin.md

 * Since this is a WordPress site, let us try to visit `http://10.0.2.14/wordpress/wp-login.php` - which gives us our login page for this CMS!
 An invalid login attempt with username being `admin` confirms that the user exists.
 * Running `wpscan -v --url http://10.0.2.14/wordpress` tells us that the WordPress version is `4.8.1`, and that there are 27 vulnerabilities detected:
 ![](/screenshots/lazysysadmin/wpscan.jpg)
+* Vulnerabilities that we cannot exploit due to circumstances:
-* Side-track: Assuming we could log in as a low-level user, we could execute [WordPress 3.7-5.0 (except 4.9.9) - Authenticated Code Execution](https://wpvulndb.com/vulnerabilities/9222).
-However, we see in the next scan that we have only got the `admin` user account available.
+1. WordPress 3.7-5.0 (except 4.9.9) - Authenticated Code Execution: we do not have credentials to a low-level user, only `admin`.
+2. WordPress 2.3-4.8.3 - Host Header Injection in Password Reset: entering `admin` when trying to `Get New Password` results in - The email could not be sent.
+Possible reason: your host may have disabled the mail() function.
 * Running `wpscan --url http://10.0.2.14/wordpress --enumerate u` tells us that the scanner could only find one username `admin` for the CMS:
 ![](/screenshots/lazysysadmin/wpscanEnumUsers.jpg)
 * Note: I tried `togie` as a username since there were many lines of it in the `Hello world!` post, but it does not exist.